subconcept-labs/ulangi/README.md

 | Android | [Download on Play Store](https://play.google.com/store/apps/details?id=com.ulangi) |
 | Mac | *To be developed* |
 | Window | *To be developed* |

 ---

+## Development principles
+- Write type-safe code
+- Use design patterns
+- Make it easy to build/customize tools

+---